-\paragraph{Online Setting} After having received the first $n$ observations, we receive a new pair set of data $Y_{n+1}$ and $X_{k, n+1}$.
-In the online setting, we are interested in updating the parameters of the model $\bsbeta_k$.
-The proposed algorithm uses the RS algorithm proposed by \cite{rigby2005generalized} in combination with the online coordinate descent \citep[OCD, see][]{angelosante2010online, messner2019online} to update the regression coefficients based on the Gramian matrices.
-We employ online model selection based on information criteria.
+\review{The aforementioned methods concern the batch estimation of distributional regression models.
+However, in many applications, we regularly receive new data.
+Formally,} after having received the first $N$ observations, we receive a new pair set of data $y_{N+1}$ and $\Vector{x}_{N+1, k}$.
+In the online setting, we are interested in updating the \review{coefficients} of the model~$\Vector{\beta}_k$, without recalling all previous observations.
+We \review{hence} consider an algorithm for a strict online setting in which we can discard all observations after updating the model coefficients.
+Our proposed algorithm \review{builds on} the IRLS algorithm proposed by \cite{rigby2005generalized} and exploits its agnosticism towards the estimation method \review{ within each iteration.
+This allows us to exchange the used batch estimation methods with online estimation methods --- including sparse and regularized estimation approaches --- and thereby propose an algorithm suitable for streaming data.}